EA adds indie games RustHeart, Lost in Random, and new Hazelight project to Originals label

 Lost in Random is a fantasy action game from Zoink.
 CEO Klaus Lyngeled said their goal was to create a dense universe filled with interesting characters.
 Zoink has 30 people working on the game.

-“We’re trying to build a really fully-fledged world,” said Lyngeled during the panel.
+“We’re trying to build a really fully fledged world,” said Lyngeled during the panel.

 Finally, Hazelight — the studio from outspoken developer Josef Fares — also has a new untitled project in the works.
 Fares wasn’t able to attend the event, but in a video message, the founder and designer said that like A Way Out and Brothers: A Tale of Two Sons, it’ll also be a cooperative multiplayer game.
 Fares promised that his new game will be “so f***ing good.”
+[The guy never misses a chance to drop the F-bomb — Ed.]

 “You’re gonna love it!” he added.